duneroadrunner/scpptool/README.md

 #### Lambda captures

-Just as a class or struct that contains fields of scope type, [must itself be a scope type](https://github.com/duneroadrunner/SaferCPlusPlus/blob/master/README.md#defining-your-own-scope-types), a lambda expression with captures of scope type (including native references) must themselves be "scope lambdas".
+Just as a class or struct that contains fields of scope type, [must itself be a scope type](https://github.com/duneroadrunner/SaferCPlusPlus/blob/master/README.md#defining-your-own-scope-types), a lambda expression with captures of scope type (including native references) must itself be a "scope lambda".
 Scope lambdas are created using one of:
 `mse::rsv::make_xscope_reference_or_pointer_capture_lambda()`
 `mse::rsv::make_xscope_non_reference_or_pointer_capture_lambda()`
 `mse::rsv::make_xscope_non_capture_lambda()`